Alexa CRM Integration With QuickBooks

 There are two major types of CRM integration with QuickBooks, which are manual and sync-based.

-With a sync-based system, you run a program which reviews and syncs all data according to your parameters.
+With a sync-based system, you run a program that reviews and syncs all data according to your parameters.

 However, with syncing, there are two categories of data flow: unidirectional data flow vs bidirectional data flow.